-Training is very important and starts with the breeder and continues when your Chinook puppy goes home with you.
+Training is important and starts with the breeder and continues when your Chinook puppy goes home with you.
 We start training our pups to respond to a whistle at about three weeks when they are starting on solid food.
-All Chinooks should be trained with positive methods and do really well with clicker training and most love to work for food and treats as rewards.
-Chinooks were bred to pull sleds and they will pull on their leash if they don't learn polite leash walking.
+All Chinooks should be trained with positive methods and do especially well with clicker training.
+Most love to work for food and treats as rewards.
+Chinooks were bred to pull sleds and they will pull on their leash if they don't learn the art of polite leash walking.
 They can learn not to pull on the leash and still pull a sled, so don't worry that leash training will break their sled pulling spirit!
 Early leash training will help your puppy learn to walk politely on leash - it is much easier to leash train a puppy then a large and powerful full grown adult Chinook!

 Many people interested in the Chinook are looking for a canine companion to share their outdoor activities with.
 They are rightfully attracted to the Chinook Breed because of the Chinook's athleticism.
 Chinooks need and enjoy exercise.
 Chinooks are an all purpose working breed and need a job to do.
 Mental exercise such as training or therapy work can be as tiring and satisfying to a Chinook as running 10 miles on the trail.
 Playing with the children in their family is also a favorite pastime and a great mental and physical workout!
 Each Chinook is different and will let you know what they excel in and what they enjoy for work.
 They do require exercise and activity so plan on this with you Chinook.
 Unlike some other active breeds, the Chinook has an off switch and they love their couch and cuddle time.